sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 # Quiz
-If you didn't have enough already, time to spend some time by playing around with this Quiz!

-Have fun and **Don't be shy**.
-It's normal to get stuck in many of these questions, so feel free to grab a demonstrator and seek advice! :)
+Please feel free to seek advice if you get stuck with any of these questions! :)

 ---
 1. In the VEP annotation results table, find the genomic coordinates of the missense variant with the highest Polyphen score.